Racial views of Winston Churchill

-Winston Churchill was a staunch imperialist and monarchist who consistently exhibited a "romanticised view" of both the British Empire and the reigning British monarchy, especially of Elizabeth II, during his last term as British Prime Minister.
-In the 21st century, his personal views on empire and race became one of the most discussed aspects of his legacy.
-Churchill made numerous controversial statements on race, which some writers have described as racist and suggest that his personal views influenced political decisions he made throughout his life, including his response to the Bengal famine of 1943.
-Various historians, such as Richard Langworth and Andrew Roberts, have regarded these as disproven fringe theories that lack factual support.
+Throughout his life, Winston Churchill made numerous controversial statements on race, which some writers have described as racist.
+It is furthermore suggested that his personal views influenced important decisions he made throughout his political career, particularly relating to the British Empire, of which he was a staunch advocate and defender.
+In the 21st century, his views on race and empire are frequently discussed, and have served as one of the most contentious aspects of his legacy.

 Views of Churchill towards race

+According to historians

-Historian John Charmley has written that Churchill viewed British domination around the globe, such as the British Empire, as a natural consequence of social Darwinism.
+John Charmley wrote that Churchill viewed British domination around the globe, such as the British Empire, as a natural consequence of social Darwinism.
 Charmley argued that similar to many of Churchill's contemporaries, he held a hierarchical perspective on race, believing white Protestant Christians to be at the top of this hierarchy, and white Catholics beneath them, while Indians were higher on this hierarchy than black Africans.

-However, historian Richard Toye follows on from this by saying that Churchill was not unique in having these views, and that although Churchill may have thought that white people were superior, it did not mean he thought it was therefore correct to treat non-white people in an inhumane way — he did not.
+According to Richard Toye, Churchill's perspectives were not singular, and while Churchill may have harboured the belief in the superiority of white individuals, it does not necessarily imply an endorsement of inhumane treatment towards non-white individuals.

 Paul Addison says Churchill saw British imperialism as a form of altruism that benefited its subject peoples because "by conquering and dominating other peoples, the British were also elevating and protecting them".
 To Churchill, the idea of dismantling the Empire by transferring power to its subject peoples was anathema – especially manifested in his opposition to the Government of India Act 1935 and his acerbic comments about Mahatma Gandhi, whom he called "a seditious Middle Temple lawyer, now posing as a fakir".
 Some critics have equated Churchill's imperialism with racialism, but Addison among others has argued that it is misleading to describe him as a racist in any modern context because the term as used now bears "many connotations which were alien to Churchill".

+Following a 20 January, 1955 cabinet meeting, conservative MP Harold Macmillan noted in a diary entry that Churchill allegedly thought "...‘Keep England White’ a good campaign slogan!” with regards to immigration from the West Indies.